amtoaer

 After briefly introducing the concept of media library management, let's now briefly describe how to install Jellyfin.

-Since I am using Jellyfin on my local machine, I will only introduce the installation process on Windows, but the principles are the same for other platforms.
+Since I am using Jellyfin on my local machine, I will only introduce the installation on Windows, but the principles are the same for other platforms.

 Backend#

 Jellyfin adopts a frontend-backend separation approach.
-For installation on Windows, it is recommended to use the exe installer, which will install the Jellyfin server and come with a user-friendly web UI.
+For installation on Windows, it is recommended to directly use the exe installer, which will install the Jellyfin server and come with a user-friendly web UI.
 During the installation process, you will be prompted to choose the installation mode.
 Installing it as a service means it will start automatically on boot, while installing it as an executable file means the server will only start when manually run.

 After running the server, you can open the web UI (default address: localhost:8096) and follow the instructions to complete the initialization process.